fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

 # ServiceInfo setup between FDO PRI HTTP Java Device Sample and FDO PRI Owner Sample

-The FDO PRI HTTP Java Device Sample currently supports `sdo_sys` module for interpreting received owner ServiceInfo and `devmod` module to share device ServiceInfo with Owner.
+The FDO PRI HTTP Java Device Sample currently supports `fdo_sys` module for interpreting received owner ServiceInfo and `devmod` module to share device ServiceInfo with Owner.

-- `sdo_sys` Owner ServiceInfo module: This module supports the following 3 message names as listed below to interpret the ServiceInfo as received from the Owner.
+- `fdo_sys` Owner ServiceInfo module: This module supports the following 3 message names as listed below to interpret the ServiceInfo as received from the Owner.
 The basic functionality of this module is to support payload/script transfers and basic command execution.
-A sample format looks like 'sdo_sys:filedesc=filename, sdo_sys:write=filecontent,sdo_sys:exec=command-to-execute'.
+A sample format looks like 'fdo_sys:filedesc=filename, fdo_sys:write=filecontent,fdo_sys:exec=command-to-execute'.

     *filedesc* - The name to be given to the file once it is transferred.
 Upon receiving this, device creates a file with the given name and opens stream to write into it.